FanatiQS/presentationJS/README.md

 If you want to roll your custom traversal system, you just use the `move(n)` method where `n` would be now many slides you want to move. `1` would be the `next` slide and `-1` would be the previous one.
 Look at how `createKeyListener` works for more detail.

 # Example
-The index.html file in this repository is a simple example of what you it can be used.
+The index.html file in this repository is a simple example of what you can do.
+You can interact with it here:  https://fanatiqs.github.io/presentationJS